plin0009/conservethewaters/README.md

-# conservewaters
+# Project: Conserve the Waters
-A project and campaign to raise awareness to an invaluable resource.
-For MasseyHacks V.
+A mission to raise awareness to an invaluable resource.

+(For MasseyHacks V.)